alexsteinerde/docker-client-swift/README.md

 <details>
   <summary>Create a service</summary>

-  Simplest possible setup, we just specify the image and a number of replicas:
+  Simplest possible example, we just specify the image and a number of replicas:
   ```swift
   let spec = ServiceSpec(
       name: "my-nginx",